-- Low-Interest Rates: Student loans tend to cost less than other types of loans as their APR is lower than those for regular loans.
-Moreover, this interest rate is generally fixed, as opposed to varying interest rates other loans have.
+- Low-Interest Rates: Student loans tend to cost less than other types of loans.
+This is because the annual percentage rate (APR) is lower than those for regular loans.
+Moreover, this interest rate is generally fixed.
 If you have a high credit score, you may be able to apply for a subsidy by the federal government to cover the loan interest cost.

-- Easier access: Many student loans do not require you to have a high or even a credit score at all.
-Therefore, you can easily get a student loan if you have bad to no credit.
-Student loans will also help you build your credit score as long as you make timely payments.
+- Easier access: Many student loans do not require you to have a high credit score.
+Therefore, you can easily get a student loan if you have poor credit or no credit at all.
+Student loans will also help you build your credit score, so long as you make timely payments each month.

 Types of Student Loans

 Federal government loan agencies and private agencies offer many student loan options.
-You can apply for federal loans through the Federal Student Aid (FAFSA) program.
+You can qualify for federal loans by submitting a Free Application for Federal Student Aid (FAFSA).
 These loans can help you cover a large percentage of your tuition and other education costs.

 - PLUS loans.
-These loans are meant to go for the parents of students to help them pay bigger college expense of their child.
-The government is in charge of issuing these loans, and they are accessible for graduate students.
-PLUS loans require a good credit history.
+These loans are generally issued to parents who have children who are pursuing higher education.
+The government is in charge of issuing these loans, and they are also accessible for graduate students.
+In order to obtain one of PLUS loans require a good credit history.

 - Perkins loans.
 This is the most common type of student loans.
 Perkins loans are need-based and are limited in supply.
-Credit scores do not affect an applicant’s eligibility for this loan, and it offers low interest for high amounts of aid.
+Credit scores do not affect an applicant’s eligibility for this loan.

 - Stafford loans.
-More students are able to apply for this loan, as it offers a wider coverage.
-Applicants may have a harder time qualifying for this loan than for the Pekins loan.
-However, this loan offers higher amounts of aid.
+More students are able to apply for this loan, as it offers a wider range of coverage.
+Applicants may have a harder time qualifying for this loan than for the Perkins loan, but this loan offers higher amounts of aid.

 - Consolidation loans.
-This loan allows students to manage the aggregate of their debt into a single, more a manageable loan.
-Qualifying applicants may also pay better interest rates than those from their previous loan.
+This loan allows students to reconfigure their previous student loans into a more a manageable loan.
+Qualifying applicants may also be subject to better interest rates than those from their previous loan.

 - Private loans.
 Local agencies also have several student loans available.
-However, private loans tend to be credit-based, but are meant to help students cover additional expenses that their student loans from the government did not cover.
-You should be cautious when you apply for private loans as some lenders have hidden extra fees.
+Private loans tend to be credit-based, but they are meant to help students cover additional expenses that their student loans from the government did not cover.
+You should be cautious when you apply for private loans, as some lenders have hidden extra fees.